iSECPartners/Introspy-iOS/README.md

 Introspy Analyzer
 -----------------

-The analyzer requires Python 2.6 or 2.7 and the Jinja2 module for HTML report generation.
+The analyzer requires Python 2.6 or 2.7.

 ### Usage